Sierra-Alpha/desert/docs/project-report.md

    physical machine to the container and to turn off password authentication so that only known hosts could connect to the containers
  - **Machine Names**
-   Docker images contain a randome unique string as the hostname, it could be nice to generate this as a user set name with a unique suffix if required.
+   Docker images contain a random unique string as the hostname, it could be nice to generate this as a user set hostname with a unique suffix if required.

 ## Installation Config

 ### Requirements

-The installation config needs to provide a way of being able to replicate a systems installed software it shouldn't rely on any software that may be installed at the Machine Infrastructure stage, this results in duplicate installation of some programs in some cases but most of the time the installation is skipped if it already exists.
+The installation config needs to provide a way of being able to replicate a systems installed software, it shouldn't rely on any software that may be installed at the Machine Infrastructure stage, this results in duplicate installation of some programs in some cases but most of the time the installation is skipped if it already exists.
 This concept allows for maximum